 Whether you’re a history buff, nature lover, or avid sportsman there’s something for everyone in Scenic Havana.

-10 minutes northwest of Havana of Highways 78 and 97.
+Dickson Mounds Museum is just ten minutes northwest of Havana.
+Just take Highways 78 and 97 over the bridge then keep right at the fork.
 A branch of the Illinois State museum, it is one of the major on-site archaeological museums in the country.

 10 minutes northwest of Havana on Highways 78 and 97.
 This still-developing refuge system features the Frank Bellrose Nature Trail along the Spoon River.

-(217-632-4000) – Located 30 minutes south of Havana on Route 97, New Salem Park is a reconstruction of the village where Abraham Lincoln spent his early adulthood.
-Call to find out about scheduled special events.
+Lincoln’s New Salem is located thirty minutes south of Havana on Route 97.
+New Salem Park is a reconstruction of the village where Abraham Lincoln spent his early adulthood.
+Call to find out about scheduled special events (217-632-4000).